Kids practicing basketball indoors.

 The annual ALMA prize is the biggest children’s book prize in the world, worth SEK 5 million.
 It honours the Swedish children's book writer Astrid Lindgren and promotes every child’s right to great stories.

-It's impossible to talk about Swedish children's books without talking about Astrid Lindgren — creator of Pippi Longstocking, Emil, Karlsson on the Roof and numerous other characters.
-Translated into more than 100 languages, about 165 million of her books have been sold globally.
+Astrid Lindgren – creator of Pippi Longstocking, Emil, Karlsson on the Roof and numerous other characters – is to many synonymous with Swedish children's literature.
+Translated into more than 110 languages, about 170 million of her books have been sold globally.
+But there are many more authors on Swedish children's bookshelves.

-Among younger children, Sven Nordqvist’s books about Pettsson and Findus and Jujja and Tomas Wieslander’s books about the dancing cow Mamma Moo (Mamma Mu) – who wants to try everything that humans do – are some widely read books.
+Among younger children, Sven Nordqvist’s books about Pettsson and Findus, which in its own way encourages innovation, is widely read.
+And so is Jujja and Tomas Wieslander’s books about the dancing cow Mamma Moo (Mamma Mu), who wants to try everything that humans do.

 Also popular are picture books by illustrators and writers such as Stina Wirsén, Pija Lindenbaum and Lena Andersson.